Maitrey185/DoorStep/README.md

 ## Applications

-Ecommerce application that enables user to shop for Sunglasses and Prescribed glasses by selecting from a wide variety of products available on the app and get them delivered to their home.
+Ecommerce application that enables user to shop for products by selecting from a wide variety of categories available on the app and get them delivered to their home.

 ## What did you learn from this project